Your Brain Learns Better When You’re Organized

 Manufacturing and Purchasing.
 Therefore, the brain will encode this relationship very quickly.
 Organizing material in this way will cause faster and more permanent learning.
 Save yourself the extra work – study smarter, not harder.

-Here are a couple additional resources to consult for more information about organizing material for learning.
+Here are additional resources to consult for more information about organizing material for learning.

 Dr. Eric Siegel is the Director of Institutional Effectiveness at Herzing University since 2009.
 He received his doctorate in Experimental Psychology in 1995 from Stony Brook University.
 His research interests include self-control and learning.